RuanGeldenhuys/DataScience871-project/README.md

     ##   0   1
     ## 814 744

+In total 814 respondents indicated that they will not be willing to upgrade their internet package, while 744 respondents would.

+## Exploratory Data analysis

+### Demographics

-Below are breakdowns of the demographic factors of the dataset
+Below are breakdowns of the demographic factors of the dataset.

 ``` r
 demogPlot